Healthy Autumn Squash Soup

 Yes, you can!
 First, be sure to allow the soup to cool completely before storing it in a sealed container.
 Then store the container in your freezer and freeze for up to 2 months.

-3. How Do We Puree Soups?
+3. How do we Puree Soups?

 There are two methods to pureeing soup into a creamy, smooth texture.